Hyundai Sonata Insurance Rates

 Rates are averaged for all Hyundai Sonata models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-• Drivers considered higher risk that tend to have accidents or serious violations may pay on average $1,640 more each year than a low-risk driver
+- Drivers considered higher risk who have multiple accidents or major violations may have to pay on average $1,640 more annually to insure their Sonata

 Quotes will help you save on Hyundai Sonatas, regardless of whether you’re searching for 2012, 2009, or 2006 Hyundai Sonata trim levels or the cheapest Hyundai 2016 rates.